Softwire/strawberry-fair/frontend/src/pages/index.md

   isActive: true
 contentBlocks:
   - _markdown_contentBody: >-
-      Yes, it's confirmed, Starwberry Fair will be back on **11th June 2022** after the longest break in its history.
+      Yes, it's confirmed, Strawberry Fair will be back on **11th June 2022** after the longest break in its history.